microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 ##### Location Provided Metadata

 Field Notes can use your mobile device information and location to populate some metadata fields.
-For example, selecting "Set to today" for the term "collection date" will auto populate with the current date.
-Additionally, mobile GPS coordinates can be used to populate "latitude and longitude" field by selecting "Use GPS location".
+For example, selecting "Set to today" for the term "collection date" will auto-populate with the current date.
+Additionally, mobile GPS coordinates can be used to populate the "latitude and longitude" field by selecting "Use GPS location".
 This along with other auto-populating fields ensure accurate and structured metadata in real time and minimizes human error.

 ##### Real Time Validation

-Real time validation available in Field Notes is similar to that in the Submission Portal [validation](#real-time-validation).
-No color coding, but the ⚠️ will disappear when metadata is valid, and a note below the input box will provide if a required field is missing or if a field is misformatted.
+Real time validation available in the Field Notes mobile app is similar to that in the Submission Portal [validation](#real-time-validation).
+No color coding, but the ⚠️ will disappear when metadata is valid, and a note below the input box will provide information if a required field is missing or if a field is misformatted.